Privacy Notice for Residents of California, Virginia, Colorado, Connecticut, and Utah

 We endeavor to respond to each verifiable consumer request within 45 days of its receipt.
 If we require more time, we will inform you of the reason and extension period in writing.
 We will deliver our written response by mail or electronically, at your option.

 If we deny your request, you may have the right to appeal our decision.
-Click on this link Your Privacy Choices and select the request type Appeal.
+Click on this link Appeals and select the request type Appeal.
 We will respond to appeals from Virginia and Connecticut residents within 60 days.
 We will respond to appeals from Colorado residents within 45 days.

 Changes to This Notice